CGS & CML Reference¶

 string or blob |

-Optional override; blob defaults to reference-only summaries (same as non-short strings) when unset. |
+Optional override; blob defaults to reference-only summaries when unset. |

 Execute summaries (table / TSV): for CGS blob entity fields, the agent formatter emits two columns, {field}_ref and {field}_mime, so URI (or (in artifact)) and MIME stay split.
-Non-blob columns that hold a full __plasm_attachment object still use a single cell uri (mime) or (in artifact) (mime) when the payload is bytes-only.

-unless the body looks like HTML/XML (error path preserved).
+HTTP runtime: on 2xx responses whose body is not JSON, the default transport may coerce the body into a JSON object { "__plasm_attachment": { "bytes_base64": "…", "mime_type": "…" } } unless the body looks like HTML/XML.
 Design decoders / provides so this shape can land on a blob field when APIs return raw octets.

 Array element typing (items: under values:)¶